crustio/Crust-Grants-Program/crust-grants-terms-and-conditions.md

 4. You shall remain positive towards the Foundation, the Foundation representatives and its goals, plans and projects.
 You shall advocate for the Foundation's projects' and sub-projects' aims during the term of the Agreement.

 5. You shall, at all times during the term of the Agreement refrain from making, causing to be made, publishing, ratifying, endorsing, re-publishing or promulgating any and all disparaging remarks or derogatory, false, negative, critical, vilifying or otherwise detrimental statements or comments, whether implied or expressed, made in any format to any party or entity with respect to the Foundation, its officers, directors, employees, council members, advisors or otherwise affiliated individuals, entities and projects, including, but not limited to negative statements pertaining to:
-    1.  any management style, methods of doing business, quality of products and services, the business affairs, operation, financial condition and standing in the community; and
+    1. Any management style, methods of doing business, quality of products and services, the business affairs, operation, financial condition and standing in the community; and
-    2.  any treatment of its officers, directors, employees, council members, advisors or otherwise affiliated individuals and any circumstances surrounding any such employment and/or separation of employment from the Foundation or advisory relationships.
+    2. Any treatment of its officers, directors, employees, council members, advisors or otherwise affiliated individuals and any circumstances surrounding any such employment and/or separation of employment from the Foundation or advisory relationships.

 6. You agree to forbear from making any public or non-confidential statement with respect to any claim or complaint against the Foundation without having obtained the Foundation’s prior written consent.